Poland Government

 Suffrage: 18 years of age; universal

-Legislative Branch: description: bicameral legislature consists of:
+Legislative Branch: description: bicameral Parliament consists of:

 Senate or Senat (100 seats; members directly elected in single-seat constituencies by simple majority vote to serve 4-year terms)